QMeqGR/qm-maxima/README.txt

    In the example below we calculate the Clebsch-Gordan coefficients of the two-particle state with two spin-1/2 particles.
 We begin by defining the top rung of the ladder and stepping down.
+To calculate the coefficients one first creates the tensor product top state, and computes the values for the total angular momentum ‘|J,M>’.
+At the top of the ladder ‘M=J’.
+For the first step down the ladder one computes ‘Jm |J,M>’, which must be equal to ‘Jtm |j1,m1;j2,m2>’.
+This gives first set of coefficients and one continues down the ladder to compute the rest of them.

      (%i1) top:tpket(jmtop(1/2),jmtop(1/2));
                                            1  1    1  1